Für die deutschen Freunde -->

 by ferry or you can use

-from there to Malmö in Sweden, a short way you will go even underneath the sea.
+the newly built bridges and go by car via Flensburg to Kopenhagen in Denmark and from there to Malmö in Sweden, a short way you will go even underneath the sea.

-In either case we needed 12 to 15 hours till Bengtsbo,
+In either case we needed 12 to 15 hours till Bengtsbo, the numerous stops along the way included.

 Travelling to Sweden is very easy.
-Generally, there are no checks at the border

-crossings and if so, you need only your identity card.
+Generally, there are no checks at the border crossings and if so, you need only your identity card.

 We have payed with our EC card everywhere.
-Fuel you get at self-service petrol stations,

-using the EC card here too.
+Fuel you get at self-service petrol stations, using the EC card here too.

 The roads are in a very good shape.
-Traffic is becoming less and less while you go

-checked thoroughly bevor starting your trip.
+So you better have you car checked thoroughly bevor starting your trip.

 And should something happen anyway, the Swedish people are incredibly helpful.